 In this article we present the Single Particle Model with electrolyte and Side Reactions (SPMe+SR), a simplified model for electrochemical battery degradation (Section \ref{sec:SPMe+SR}).
 The SPMe+SR is formally derived from the Doyle-Fuller-Newman model with Side Reactions (DFN+SR) using asymptotic methods (Section \ref{sec:derivation_SPMe_SR}), \rv{and based on the assumptions of small overpotentials and weak side reactions}.
-The SPMe+SR is generic enough to account for a wide range of side reactions, and is found to offer similar accuracy to the DFN+SR while being much simpler (see Section \ref{sec:results}).
+The SPMe+SR is generic enough to account for a wide range of side reactions \rv{and operating conditions}, and is found to offer similar accuracy to the DFN+SR while being much simpler (see Section \ref{sec:results}).
 This means that the SPMe+SR is easier to analise and faster to simulate, making it suitable to a wider range of applications than the DFN+SR \rv{such as real-time control, prediction of the remaining useful life, and design optimisation.}

 \rv{To the best of our knowledge, the results presented in this article are the first instance of a Single Particle Model with side reactions which is physically consistent and has been systematically derived from the full DFN+SR model.} The derivation method presented here can be applied to models accounting for other degradation mechanisms, and thus it is a stepping stone towards a robust and unified framework for reduced models for battery degradation.